Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Introduction

 Out of the above observations, we present a novel GP-based framework of AUV trajectory optimization for unknown maneuvering target tracking using bearing-only measurements called {\it GP-based Bearing-only Tracking (GBT)}.
 In our framework, there are two main modules: learning-based target tracking and trajectory optimization, depicted in Fig. \ref{framework}.
 Contributions of this paper are summarized as follows.

-$\left.1\right)$ We propose a novel GP-based method for tracking maneuvering targets based only on bearing measurements.
-It significantly relaxes sensing requirements compared to existing methods that necessitate both pose and velocity measurements (\cite{omainska2023rigid}).
-Unlike conventional approaches that rely on restrictive target motion models such as constant-velocity models (\cite{li2022three, hu2021bearing}), our method does not assume any specific target dynamics.
+$\left.1\right)$ We propose a novel GP-based method for tracking maneuvering targets based only on bearing measurements both in the 2D and 3D space.
+It significantly relaxes sensing requirements compared to existing methods that necessitate both pose and velocity measurements \citep{omainska2023rigid}.
+Unlike conventional approaches that rely on restrictive target motion models such as constant-velocity models \citep{li2022three, hu2021bearing}, our method does not assume any specific target dynamics.
 Furthermore, to effectively capture the spatio-temporal characteristics of the unknown target motion, a batch of online bearing data within a sliding time window is utilized to achieve a balance between accuracy and efficiency.
+At the same time, an extension to linear model of coregionalization is also given.

 $\left.2\right)$ A probabilistic bound on the tracking error that explicitly depends on the acquired bearing measurements is derived.
 This bound characterizes the metric to qualify informative bearing data and corresponding optimal desired bearings that guarantee monotonic reduction in tracking uncertainty.
 The expected similarity between these optimal bearings and future measurements is formulated as a cost function to guide AUV planning.
 To overcome computational intractability, we develop an efficient approximation method using the Unscented Transform (UT).
 In contrast to prior approaches \cite{li2023optimal} and \cite{he2019trajectory}, our method leverages the GP posterior to quantify sampling efficiency with minimal computational overhead, enabling the AUV to acquire high-information-bearing data with high probability.